woai3c/Front-end-articles/en-articles/browser-engine.md

     }
 }
 ```
-The function will traverse each node and then paint backgroud, border, text in turn, and then paint all child nodes recursively.
+The function will traverse each node and then paint background, border, text in turn, and then paint all child nodes recursively.

 By default, we will paint HTML elements according to their order in the layout tree.
 If two elements overlap, we need to paint the next element on the previous element.
 The sort way also represented in the layout tree, it will paint a element according to its order in the layout tree.

-### Painting Backgroud Color
+### Painting Background Color
 ```ts
 function renderBackground(layoutBox: LayoutBox, ctx: CanvasRenderingContext2D) {
     const { width, height, x, y } = layoutBox.dimensions.borderBox()